-The UltaMid 2 is hands down the best tent I’ve tried.
-Not only is it a refreshingly fun shelter to camp in, it’s both versatile ridiculously light – especially given its generous headroom, cavernous living space, and the fact that it’s hardy enough for genuine 4 season use.
-The latter is something that can’t be said of all ultralight shelters.
-Also worth noting is that at the lightweight end of the market, more conventional tent manufacturers often look at ways at saving grams, often to the detriment of regular, long-term use.
-‘Mid designs are inherently extremely simple.
-This allows them to be very light, without compromising on longevity.
+The UltaMid 2 is hands down the best tent I’ve yet to try.
+Not only is it a refreshingly fun shelter to camp in, it’s both versatile and light – especially given its generous headroom, cavernous living space, and the fact that it’s sturdy enough for genuine 4-season use, which is something that can’t often be said of ultralight shelters.
+Also worth noting is that at the ultralight end of the market, more conventional tent manufacturers often look at ways to save grams, often to the detriment of daily, long-term use.
+‘Mid designs are inherently very simple, which allows them to be light and durable.

-But if your pockets run deep, the simplicity of a ‘mid design appeals, and your desires take you to places where your shelter’s performance is paramount, then I believe investing in the Ultamid 2 is money well spent.
-I can think of few situations where I’d rather use another tent and no other ultralight options that will offer so many years of service.
-And when it comes down to it, a decade’s worth of prime camping real estate is hard to put a price on…
+But if your pockets run deep enough and the style of a ‘mid design appeals, then investing in the Ultamid 2 is money well spent.
+I can think of few situations where I’d rather use another tent and no other ultralight options that will offer so many years of service – only the zipper is likely to need replacing eventually.

 On a personal level, my use of the Hyperlite over the last year has jived well with every one of my trips.
-Barebones, it’s been easily light enough to carry on solo tours, as I did across the Republic of Georgia.
-Shared with a companion – or even with my family – on challenging trips in South America, it’s helped to significantly cut down on weight and bulk, especially compared to more conventional dome designs.
+Barebones, it’s been easily light enough to carry on solo tours, like the one I enjoyed across the Republic of Georgia.
+And shared with a companion – or even my family – across South America, it’s helped to significantly cut down on weight and bulk, especially compared to more conventional dome designs.

 Do you have an UltaMid?
 Let us know where you’ve used it and if you like it as much as we do.
 Or tell us about other equivalents you’d recommend!